ricky-ma/Epidemic-Matrix-Completion/README.md

 Water and sanitation indicators include access to drinking water, access to sanitation services, and access to basic handwashing facilities.
-Age and population indicators include the percentage of people aged 15-64 and the percentage of people aged 65 and up. <br/>
+Age and population indicators include the percentage of people aged 15-64 and the percentage of people aged 65 and up.
+The indicator and Covid-19 data are combined into one matrix with various missing values. <br/>
+### Matrix Completion
-The indicator and Covid-19 data are combined into one matrix with various missing values.
-This matrix is filled in using low-rank SVD, optimized with fast alternating least-squares.
+The combined matrix is filled in using low-rank SVD, optimized with fast alternating least-squares.